lokapal-xyz/education/content/howtodao/05-dao-community/Member-Engagement-and-Incentives/Community-Activation.md

 - **Proposal participation rates** – Percentage of members voting in governance proposals.
 - **Forum activity** – Number of discussions, replies, and new member introductions.
 - **Retention rates** – Percentage of active members who stay engaged over time.

----

-## **Final Thoughts**

-By implementing these strategies, DAOs can foster active, engaged, and committed communities, ensuring decentralized governance remains inclusive and effective.